-: 10 years 9 months
+: 11 years 8 months

-: • Member of the Remuneration Committee Chairman of the Investment Committee
+Board Committee(s) served on Chairman of the Investment Committee

-: Elementary education
+Elementary education

-: He has no directorship in any other public companies or listed corporations
+He has no directorship in any other public companies or listed corporations in

-Family relationship with any Director and/or major shareholder of the Company

-: He is the father of Mr. Yu Tack Tein (Director), and brother-in-law of Mr.

-Khong Yik Kam (Director) and Mr. Lee Seng Fan (Director).
+Family relationship with any Director and/or major shareholder of the Company He is the brother-in-law of Mr. Khong Yik Kam (Director) and Mr. Lee Seng Fan

+(Director)

 Mr. Yu has more than fifty (50) years of experience in the Chinese restaurant industry.
 As the Group's Managing Director and founder, he has been instrumental in the development, growth and success of our Group.
 He started his career in the early 1950s when he started working in the kitchen as a kitchen helper.
 In 1970s, he started his first Chinese restaurant operations under a partnership arrangement, namely Restoran Oversea in Jalan Imbi, Kuala Lumpur.
 Subsequently in 1983, he converted the partnership into a private limited company.
-To date, he has established a chain of five (5) wholly-owned restaurants, being two (2) Chinese restaurants in Klang Valley, two (2) outlets in Ipoh, one (1) outlet in Genting Highlands.
+To date, he has established a chain of six (6) wholly-owned restaurants, ie. two (2) Chinese restaurants in Klang Valley, two (2) outlets in Ipoh, one (1) outlet in Genting Highlands and one (1) Dim Sum outlet.